-While developer won't pursue project, Collins Co. appeal expected to proceed
+While developer won't pursue project, Collins Co. appeal to proceed

 Posted Sept.
 1. Updated Sept.
-6 and Sept.
-14 with further details provided in court filings.
+6, Sept.
+14 and Nov 10 with further details provided in court filings.
+Updated again Dec.
+23 to reflect a change in the court date.

 By John Fitts

-COLLINSVILLE – While an official legal document and several sources indicate a New York developer who had planned to revitalize the Collins Company Axe factory complex will not pursue the project, an appeal of the Planning and Zoning Commission’s changes to the zone that regulates re-development of the property is almost certain to move forward.
+COLLINSVILLE – While a New York developer who had planned to revitalize the Collins Company Axe factory complex will not pursue the project, an appeal of the Planning and Zoning Commission’s changes to the zone that regulates re-development of the property is moving forward and is expected to be heard in court early next year.

 In August of 2021, the Canton commission approved changes in the Industrial Heritage 1 (IH1) Zone that regulates re-development of the axe factory complex.